7 traits the best intranets have in common

 3. They prioritize the user experience

 The best intranet builders take time to anticipate user needs and expectations and build around them.
-Thoughtful design that matches your company’s branding, easy-to-find links that access relevant pages, and navigation modules that make your content pop will all make for a welcoming environment that users find both enjoyable and practical.
+Thoughtful design that matches your company’s branding, easy-to-find links that access relevant pages, and landing pages that make your content pop will all make for a welcoming environment that users find both enjoyable and practical.

 Intranets should also encourage collaboration.
 Whether that means file-sharing, cross-team transparency, blogging, or commenting, getting employees to interact with one another is a surefire way to keep your intranet humming.